City utility billing

 Access your account, view historical statements and manage your profile online, it’s easy and convenient.

-Once you receive your first new bill (November or December) you can sign up for ebilling, which we highly recommend.
 If you were signed up with Corix for ebilling, you will need to re-sign up at the new web location with your new account number.
 The process is easy and should only take you a few minutes.

 Customers will have access to Corix eCare for their historical statements until Dec.
 31, 2017

-As part of the change this November, customers who were previously enrolled in budget billing with Corix eCare will need to apply for the new Equalized Payment Plan.
+Customers who were previously enrolled in budget billing with Corix eCare will need to apply for the new Equalized Payment Plan.

 The Equalized Payment Plan is set up to provide a convenient schedule for paying your City of Kelowna Utility bills.
 Customers receive a bi-monthly bill showing actual usage but make 11 equal monthly payments based on average usage (calculated from the previous 12 months’ usage).
 Once a year in the fall you will receive a true-up/reconciliation bill with a charge or a credit for the difference between the monthly payments made and the actual consumption charged to your account.